-In March 2013, Makueeyapee Whitford attended an after-party with a friend in Polson, Montana, where he first encountered John Pierre, Jr., leading to a confrontation between them.
+In March 2013, Makueeyapee Whitford attended an after-party with a friend in Polson, Montana.
+This is where he first encountered John Pierre, Jr., and a confrontation ensued between them.
 Whitford ended up stabbing John and then fled the scene with his friend.
 Over the years, he has claimed that he was a victim of a hate crime and that he wasn’t the sole aggressor during the incident.
-In the Netflix episode of ‘I Am a Killer’ titled ‘A Brutal Outcome,’ Whitford recounts his life story and the events of that day.
+In the Netflix episode of ‘I Am a Killer’ titled ‘A Brutal Outcome,’ Whitford recounted his life story and the events of that day.

 Makueeyapee Whitford Finished His GED While He Was Incarcerated